Selection and classification of goods and services

 See what your competitors are doing

-It can be helpful to see which classes others in the same industry have registered their trademark under.
-Information about this can be found in our official trademark register.
+It can be helpful to see which classes others in the same business sector have registered their trademark under.
+Information about this can be found in our official trademarks register.

 How to choose goods and services?

-Some people find it difficult to think about which products they offer.
-A helpful question could be: What are you going to make money on/offer in the market?
+Some find it difficult to define which products they offer.
+It may help to ask yourself: What are you going to make money on/offer in the market?

 You can get help and suggestions by using our product selector.

-In our register, you can see which product classes others in the industry have chosen for their trademarks.
-For example, search for a company name, or a keyword from the industry.
+In our register, you can see which product classes others in the same business sector have chosen for their trademarks.
+For example, search for a company name, or a keyword from the business sector.

 Are others free to use my trademark for other goods and services?

-Yes, others can use and register the same trademark as you, as long as it concerns a completely different industry so there is no risk of confusion.
+Yes, others can use and register the same trademark as you, as long as it concerns a completely different business sector so there is no risk of confusion.

 What are classes?